mobook/MO-book/pyomo_style_guide.md

 ```

 ### Parameter names may be capitalized

-JCK: ADD NOTES ON LIMITING SCOPE OF PARAMETERS

 Parameter names, especially mutable parameters intended for use in parametric studies, may use capitalized words (i.e., "CamelCase").